Mausoleums of Multan: Tomb of Shah Gardez

+Thd shrine of Muhammad Shah Yousuf Gardezi, commonly known as Shah Gardez, is located just inside the Bohar Gate.
+It is a rectangular domeless building decorated with glazed tiles.
+Shah Gardez reportedly arrived in Multan in 1088 and revitalized the then-moribund city.
+He is credited with converting many people to Islam.
+His descendants are known as Gardezis and are one of the few old noble families in the country.

-Mausoleum of Musa Pak Shaheed
+Tomb of Musa Pak Shaheed

-The Mausoleum of Syed Musa Pak Shaheed is inside the Pak Gate.
-Shaikh Abul Hassab Musa Pak Shaheed was a descendant of Abdul Qadir Jillani and was born in Uch.
+The mausoleum of Syed Musa Pak is inside the Pak Gate.
+He was a descendant of Abdul Qadir Jillani and was born in Uch.

-Mausoleum of Hafiz Muhammad Jamal Multani
+Tomb of Hafiz Jamal Multani

-The mausoleum is situated near Aam Khas garden outside Daulat Gate, Multan.
+The mausoleum is situated near Aam Khas Garden outside Daulat Gate, Multan.
 The tomb has been built within a wall resembling a fortification.
 The tomb lies on a platform of marble and is surrounded by an area paved with marble and black slate.
-On the North and West side there is an arched corridor which looks like a tunnel.
+On the north and west side there is an arched corridor which looks like a tunnel.
 On the south side there is an extensive assembly hall, whose timber roof is embellished with decorative work.

-Hafiz Jamal died at the age of 66 on 5 Jamadi ul Sani 1226 (7 May 1811).
-A chronogram for the date of his death was derived by his beloved pupil Munshi Ghulam Hassan from these words of Holy Qur'an: "innl muttaqin fi jannat".
+Hafiz Jamal died at the age of 66 on 7 May 1811.
+A chronogram for the date of his death was derived by his pupil Munshi Ghulam Hassan from these words of Holy Qur'an: "innl muttaqin fi jannat".
 Two other chronograms in Persian verses are also inscribed over the eastern gate of the tomb.
 Hafiz Jamal married twice and one of his wives was from Laang family.
 He had a considerable number of spiritual successors such as Khwaja Khuda Bakhsh of Khairpur Tamiwali.

-Hafiz Jamal was a poet in Arabic, Persian and Saraiki.
-His "Seeharfi" is a poem in Saraiki which comprises 29 stanzas of four rhyming lines each, the fourth containing the poet's name 'Jamal'.
-In this Hafiz Jamal uses the spinning wheel and its appurtenances as symbols of deeds and character.

-Mausoleum of Shah Ali Akbar
+Tomb of Shah Ali Akbar

-Shah Ali Akbar was a descendant of Shah Shams Sabzwari.
-He was the grandson of Shah Shams.
-His mausoleum is situated in Shia Miani Multan.

 Tomb of Shah Ali Akbar and nearby mosque.

+Shah Ali Akbar was a grandson of Shah Shamsuddin Multani.
+His mausoleum is situated in Shia Miani, Multan.

 Other mausoleums and tombs

-In addition to the tombs mentioned above, Multan has several other historical and archaeological remains of the Muslim period.
-Prominent among these are:
+In addition to the tombs mentioned above, Multan has several other historical shrines, some of which are: